Egg Salad

 Units Scale

-• 250 milliliters oil
+• 250 milliliters oil of your choice (I’ve used avocado oil)

 Instructions

-2. Pour the mixture from the blender into a medium-sized pot and heat it over medium heat, constantly stirring, to a temperature of about 102°-103°C (215°-217°F).
-Then, let the oil simmer with the lid partially on for the next 30 minutes.
-Stir only occasionally, making sure the temperature remains steady and nothing gets burned.
-The cooking time is essential for all the water to evaporate.
-You’ll know all the water has evaporated when the oil in the pot barely bubbles anymore – so if it’s still bubbling vigorously, keep it simmering.
+2. Pour the mixture from the blender into a medium-sized pot and heat it over medium heat to a temperature of about 101°-104°C (213°-219°F), and maintain this temperature for the next 30 minutes.
+Stir occasionally, making sure the temperature remains steady and nothing gets burned.

-3. At the end of the cooking process, prepare a bowl large enough to fit the medium-sized pot, filled with cold water and a handful of ice cubes.
-Also, hang a fine mesh sieve strainer over a medium-sized bowl.
+3. Prepare a bowl large enough to fit a medium-sized pot, and fill it with cold water and a handful of ice cubes.
+Also, hang a fine sieve strainer over one medium-sized bowl and another fine sieve strainer, with a coffee filter inside it, over another medium-sized bowl.

-4. Now, place the pot in the ice water and stir to stop the cooking process.
-Once the oil is almost cold, remove the pot from the water and pour the oil into the first fine mesh sieve to catch the coarse particle.
+4. Now, place the pot in the ice water and stir to cool the oil quickly.
+Once the oil is almost cold, remove the pot from the water and pour the oil into the prepared fine sieve to catch the coarse particles.

-5. Then, pour the oil into the second fine mesh sieve, which you before equipped with a coffee filter, to catch the remaining finer particles.
+5. Then, pour the oil into the second sieve, which is equipped with a coffee filter, to catch the remaining finer particles.

-6. Allow the oil to drip through for about 30 minutes or maybe less depending on how many remaining particles are in the coffee filter.
-Once all the oil has passed through the coffee filter, transfer the collected amount of oil into an oil bottle.
-Store in the refrigerator for up to 1-2 weeks.
+6. Allow the oil to drip through for about 20 minutes or maybe less depending on how many remaining particles are in the coffee filter.
+Once all the oil has passed through the coffee filter, transfer the collected amount of oil into a sealable container or directly into an oil bottle.
+Store in the refrigerator for up to one week.

 • Prep Time: 5 min